 Ph.D., Boston College

-Rev. López teaches and writes in the areas of Trinitarian theology, metaphysics, sacramentality of marriage, and theological anthropology.
-He is the author of Spirit’s Gift: The Metaphysical Insight of Claude Bruaire (CUA Press, 2006), Gift and the Unity of Being (Wipf & Stock, 2014), and Rinascere: La memoria di Dio in una cultura tecnologica (Lindau, 2015).
-Rev. López is the editor of Retrieving Origins and the Claim of Multiculturalism (with Rev. Javier Prades; Eerdmans, 2015) and Enightening the Mystery of Man: Gaudium et spes Fifty Years Later (Humanum Academic Press, 2018).
-He serves as editor of Humanum Academic Press, the Institute's publishing house, and of the English Critical Edition of the Works of Karol Wojtyła and John Paul II, forthcoming from CUA Press.
+Rev. López teaches and writes in the areas of Trinitarian theology, metaphysics, theological anthropology, and marriage.
+He is the author of Spirit’s Gift: The Metaphysical Insight of Claude Bruaire (CUA Press, 2006), Gift and the Unity of Being (Wipf & Stock, 2013), and Rinascere: La memoria di Dio in una cultura tecnologica (Lindau, 2015).
+He has edited Retrieving Origins and the Claim of Multiculturalism (Eerdmans, 2015) and Enlightening the Mystery of Man: Gaudium et spes Fifty Years Later (Humanum Academic Press, 2018).
+He serves as editor of Humanum Academic Press and of the English Critical Edition of the Works of Karol Wojtyła and John Paul II, forthcoming from CUA Press.

 - "Marriage's Indissolubility: An Untenable Promise?"
 Communio: International Catholic Review 41 (Summer 2014): 269-305.

 - Retrieving Origins and the Claim of Multiculturalism, edited with Javier Prades López.
 Grand Rapids, MI: Eerdmans Publishing Company, 2014.

 - Rinascere: La memoria di Dio in una cultura tecnologica.
 Tornio: Edizioni Lindau, 2014.

 - Gift and the Unity of Being.
 Eugene, OR: Wipf &Stock, 2013.